miriyayy/miriyayy/README.md

 🎓 Final-year Computer Engineering student @ Biruni University
 💡 Interested in AI, Machine Learning, and Data Science
-🔭 Working on ML/DL projects such as Intrusion Detection, Biomedical Data Analysis, and Academic Research Platforms
+🔭 Working on ML/DL projects such as Intrusion Detection, Data Analysis, and Academic Research Platforms

 ## 🔹 Skills